Seagate/cortx-hare/README.md

     19:58:21  make[4]: *** [mypy] Error 1
     ```

-Solution: install cortx-py-utils RPM and retry.
+Solution: install cortx-py-utils RPM and retry

 <!------------------------------------------------------------------->
 ## See also